 With each big win, skim off a percentage (e.g. 10% – 30%) to withdraw, so even if you lost everything tomorrow, you’ve still got something in your pocket.

 Do you really need to place a bigger bet next time?
-Return your initial stake to your inventory and sell the rest
+Return your initial stake in your inventory and sell the rest

 All bettors have a different approach and you’ll need to find something specific for your style.